richchapler/AzureSolutionsDocumentation/docs/wip/SQL_Administration.md

-- **Security** – Contains server-level security objects such as logins, server roles, credentials, and certificates.
-This is where you manage authentication and authorization for your SQL Server instance.
 - **Server Objects** – Includes items like backup devices, linked servers, endpoints, and triggers.
 It’s useful for configuring integrations and managing various server-level features.
 - **Replication** – Displays replication settings if configured, including publishers, distributors, and subscribers.
 This node is used to manage replication tasks.
 - **Management** – Provides access to tools and utilities like the SQL Server Agent, Activity Monitor, maintenance plans, and policy management.
 It's essential for monitoring server health and automating routine tasks.